-Thailand also reported that the species was under overexploitation state throughout the past years.
-The species also had changing population patterns, which could be due to the environmental impacts.
-Furthermore, distribution of fish larvae could also be influenced by changes in phytoplankton, water current, and temperature (SEAFDEC, 2017).
+Thailand also reported that the species was under an overexploitation state throughout the past years.
+The species also had to change population patterns, which could be due to the environmental impacts.
+Furthermore, the distribution of fish larvae could also be influenced by changes in phytoplankton, water current, and temperature (SEAFDEC, 2017).

-In Indonesian waters, over-exploitation of pelagic fishery resources, including Indo-Pacific mackerel has been highlighted in Java Sea and other Indonesian waters; however, the recent population dynamic study by Zamroni, A.& Ernawati, T. (2019) showed that Indo-Pacific mackerels in Northern Coast Java of Indonesia water was still under fully exploitation state, and the recruitment process has not been disturbed.
-Although the species has yet to reach the heavily exploitation state, suggestion was made that fishing efforts should be reduced; while fishing permits, such as number of units, size of fishing fleet, fishing gear dimensions, and fishing technology pressure, should also be controlled.
-Nevertheless, due to limited biological information of Indo-Pacific mackerel, genetic diversity study of the species including in Java Island was conducted (Indaryanto et al. 2015).
+In Indonesian waters, over-exploitation of marine fishery resources, including Indo-Pacific mackerel, has been highlighted in the Java Sea and other Indonesian waters.
+However, the recent population dynamic study by Zamroni, A.& Ernawati, T. (2019) showed that Indo-Pacific mackerels in Northern Coast Java of Indonesia water were still under fully exploitation state, and the recruitment process has not been disturbed.
+Although the species has yet to reach the heavy exploitation state, the suggestion was made that fishing efforts should be reduced, while fishing permits, such as the number of units, size of the fishing fleet, fishing gear dimensions, and fishing technology pressure, should also be controlled.
+Nevertheless, due to limited biological information of Indo-Pacific mackerel, genetic diversity study of the species, including in Java Island, was conducted (Indaryanto et al. 2015).

-Meanwhile, the declining of Indo-Pacific mackerel due to changes in environmental condition and water quality, and modification and loss of critical habitats, has been documented in several countries and reported by the media.
+Meanwhile, the decline of Indo-Pacific mackerel due to changes in environmental condition and water quality, modification, and loss of critical habitats, has been documented in several countries and reported by the media.

-III.
-ISSUES, KNOWLEDGE GAPS, AND CHALLENGES
+CHAPTER 3: ISSUES, KNOWLEDGE GAPS, AND CHALLENGES

-Based on the reviews and inputs from six Southeast Asian countries, namely Cambodia, Indonesia, Malaysia, Philippines, Thailand, and Viet Nam, in response to SEAFDEC questionnaires in September 2019, the issues, knowledge gaps and challenges for sustainable utilization of Indo-Pacific mackerel could be summarized as follows:
+The Scientific and Technical Committee for fisheries refugia project identifies the issues, knowledge gaps, and challenges for sustainable utilization of Indo-Pacific mackerel based on the reviews and inputs from six targeting Southeast Asian countries, namely Cambodia, Indonesia, Malaysia, Philippines, Thailand, and Viet Nam.
+In response to SEAFDEC questionnaires in September 2019, the issues, knowledge gaps, and challenges are categorized and summarized as follows:

-3.1) Data and Information
+3.1) DATA AND INFORMATION

-- Insufficient information on the indo pasific mackerel fishery characteristics - Insufficient series catch and effort data, series of size data, biological data collection for population and abundance study - No current information of migratory route, spawning ground and season for a whole life cycle - No regular monitor data collection on capture production
+- Insufficient information on the Indo-Pacific mackerel fishery characteristics - Insufficient series catch and effort data, series of size data, biological data collection for population and abundance study - No current information of migratory route, spawning ground, and season for a whole life cycle - No regular monitor data collection on capture production.